 With a myriad of shades to choose from, purple is the perfect color to pair with black hair and brown eyes.
 Darker purples can create a great evening look.

 Rosy pink eye shadow will give you a fresh, feminine look.
 This is another color where you have to consider your skin color.
 Go too light and you'll look washed out, especially if you have a darker skin tone, but choose the right shade and you'll be pretty in pink.

-Laura Mercier's Kir Royal Sateen Eye Color is the perfect purple to complement your brown eyes.
+Laura Mercier's Kir Royal Sateen Eye Color is the perfect pink to complement your brown eyes.